 To complete the electronic submission process, doctoral candidates must have successfully defended their dissertation and had it approved by their committee.
 To use the ETD system, doctoral candidates must possess a valid username and password for accessing Brown’s computer network.
 If you are unable to create an account in the system, please contact [email protected] for assistance.

-The last day that a doctoral dissertation and all of the associated forms and documents related to the completion of a Ph.D. may be submitted to the Graduate School is the first business day in May.
+The doctoral dissertation and all of the associated forms and documents related to the completion of a Ph.D. must be submitted to the Graduate School by the deadlines listed above; no extensions will be granted.
 See Submission of the Final Copy for important clarifications regarding the final submission process.

 Brown has one graduation per year; Commencement exercises and the conferral of degrees take place on the Sunday before Memorial Day.
 Students may file their dissertations at any time of the year in advance of the filing deadline.
 Students may choose to request a Certificate of Completion to show that they have completed all degree requirements before beginning a position, as faculty or postdoctoral fellow, for example.
 See details below under Certificate of Completion.

-If a doctoral student completes all of the requirements for the PhD during semester I, the tuition and fees for semester II will not be charged (even though the degree itself will not be formally conferred until the end of semester II).
+If a doctoral student completes all of the requirements for the PhD during semester I, the tuition and fees for semester II will not be charged.
 Students must file before the first day of classes in semester II in order to avoid being charged the tuition and fees for semester II.

 THE FINAL EXAMINATION OR DEFENSE